nhsx/AnalyticsUnit/synthetic.md

 Fidelity = Medium

-Technique = Agent Based SImulation
+Technique = Agent Based Simulation

 *Currently at Proof Of Concept Stage*
 Open Patient Pathway Generator using and an agent based approach